tianocore/edk2-pytool-extensions/docs/usability/creating_invocable.md

 Some of the functions such as _CollectNuget have been redacted for brevity.
 On PostBuild we collect the files into the nuget package.
-On prebuild we figure out the next version of our nuget package and delete what we've previously collected.
+On PreBuild we figure out the next version of our nuget package and delete what we've previously collected.
 On the final build, we publish the nuget file.

 Now we will implement a few more pieces needed

 ```python
 class SettingsManager(UpdateSettingsManager, CiSetupSettingsManager, BinaryBuildSettingsManager):